SMT-IT-Networking-Committee/societymusictheory.github.io/about.md

 ---
 layout: default
 ---
 This conference guide was created by the SMT Networking Committee.
-For details, issues, comments, or questions, contact [Michael McClimon](mailto:michael@mcclimon.org) or [Brian Moseley](mailto:webmaster@societymusictheory.org).
+For details, issues, comments, or questions, contact Michael McClimon [via email](mailto:michael@mcclimon.org) or [on Twitter at @mmcclimon](//twitter.com/mmcclimon).

-A printable copy of the program is available by visiting the [SMT website](https://societymusictheory.org/events/meeting2017/main#program).
+A printable copy of the program is available by visiting the [SMT website](https://societymusictheory.org/events/meeting2018/main).